Archives for RESIDENTIAL - HOME STAGING

 Purple and green work beautifully together because they are often found side by side in nature—think lavender fields, lush vineyards, and wisteria vines.
 This bold yet inviting color scheme pairs well with metals, wood tones, and layered textiles for a dynamic and sophisticated look.

-When working with saturated colors, rich blues and greens are a go-to choice.
+When working with saturated colors, deep blues and rich greens are a go-to choice.
 These hues pair effortlessly with natural wood and textured fabrics, adding warmth and depth to any space without feeling overwhelming.

 Shades of Green: A Versatile Interior Color Scheme